 Sometimes things aren’t easily accepted or released.
 That’s okay.
 When you have a tough time letting go of something here are some tips to help loosen your grip.

-- Resolve what issues, worries, concerns, and frustrations you can.
+Resolve what issues, worries, concerns, and frustrations you can.
 Change what you can, knowing that you cannot change someone else.
-For those things you cannot change or resolve, see if you how you can shift your perspective or to make peace with the situation.
+For those things, you cannot change or resolve, see how you can shift your perspective or make peace with the situation.

 Practice the tips listed above.
 Which ones worked the best for you?
 Practice them in times of small stress and practice them in times of great stress.
 Continue focusing on what is working for you right now.

 Bring your self-awareness practice around to your progress and how far you have grown since beginning this course.
 Has your patience increased?
 Are you more appreciative of the small things?
 Has your tolerance for annoyances or irritations increased?

 Check back in with the goals you have set.
 Where are you with those goals?
 What have you been doing right?
 Where could you use improvement?
 Perhaps you aren’t putting in as much effort at home as you are at work.
 Maybe you aren’t practicing breathing or assertive communication as much as you could be.
 Give yourself room to progress even further.